Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Credit per touchpoint = 100% / N (where N = total touchpoints)

 Four touchpoints?
 Each gets 25%.
 Ten touchpoints?
 Each gets 10%.
-Simple.
+That's the whole model.

 Time-decay attribution

-The standard formula uses a half-life (Google defaulted to 7 days):
+The standard formula uses a half-life.
+Google defaulted to 7 days:

 Credit weight = 2^(-t / halflife)